Virtual mental health supports during COVID-19

 Gender and sexuality alliance meetings that take place online and over the phone.
 Find resources on SOGI 123, by educators for educators, to support students looking for a safe place to share.

 EASE (Everyday Anxiety Strategies for Educators) at home

 EASE at home offers helpful tips for parents, like how to teach children calming breathing techniques or use structured games like scavenger hunts to build routine in a way that’s fun.

 bc211: Safe Seniors, Strong Communities program

-A province-wide information and referral service offering a service that matches volunteers to seniors whose support network has been affected by the COVID-19 outbreak.
-Volunteer help seniors in their community with basic needs, including grocery shopping and pharmacy drop-offs and check-ins.
+Register for a province-wide information and referral service that matches volunteers to seniors whose support network has been affected by the COVID-19 outbreak.
+Volunteers help seniors in their community with basic needs, including grocery shopping and pharmacy drop-offs and check-ins.

-Immediate 24 hours, 7 days a week, crisis support over the phone for victims of family or sexual violence.
+Immediate 24 hours, 7 days a week, crisis support or victims of family or sexual violence by calling 1-800-563-0808 or email VictimLinkBC@bc211.ca to get help.
 This service also provides information and referrals for all victims of crime.